 - Amusement tax – Tax imposed on cinemas, theaters, concert halls, circuses, and other amusement venues

-- Annual fixed tax for delivery trucks and vans – PHP 500 fee for every truck or van used to deliver soft drinks, liquors, or cigarettes within the province
+- Annual fixed tax for delivery trucks and vans – ₱500 fee for every truck or van used to deliver soft drinks, liquors, or cigarettes within the province

 - Local business tax – Tax imposed by municipalities on different types of businesses within their jurisdiction

-- Barangay tax – Tax imposed on stores or retailers with annual gross sales of up to PHP 50,000 in cities or up to PHP 30,000 in municipalities
+- Barangay tax – Tax imposed on stores or retailers with annual gross sales of up to ₱50,000 in cities or up to ₱30,000 in municipalities

-- Community tax – Tax imposed on individuals and corporations within a city’s or municipality’s jurisdiction
+- Community tax – Tax imposed on individuals and corporations within the jurisdiction of a city or municipality

 3. Special Taxes